Neural Posterior Estimation for Stochastic Epidemic Modeling: A Susceptible-Infected Model of Healthcare-Associated Infection

 \subsection{SI Model with Heterogeneous Infection Rates}

 Suppose we observe a healthcare facility with a population of $N$ patients over $T$ time steps.
-For each individual $i=1, \ldots, N,$ let the binary variable $X^{(i)}_t$ represent their disease status at discrete time intervals $t = 1, \ldots, T.$ If a patient is infected by time $t,$ then $X^{(i)}_t = 1,$ otherwise $X^{(i)}_t = 0.$ Let $S_t$ and $I_t$ denote the number of susceptible and infected patients in the facility at time $t.$ Patients are either susceptible or infected, so $S_t + I_t = N$ for all $t.$
+For each individual $i=1, \ldots, N,$ let the binary variable $X^{(i)}_t$ represent their disease status at intervals $t = 1, \ldots, T.$ If a patient is infected by time $t,$ then $X^{(i)}_t = 1,$ otherwise $X^{(i)}_t = 0.$ Let $S_t$ and $I_t$ denote the number of susceptible and infected patients in the facility at time $t.$ Patients are either susceptible or infected, so $S_t + I_t = N$ for all $t.$

-We model the transitions of individuals from the susceptible compartment to infected compartment as stochastically.
-Let $\lambda_i(t)$ denote the \textit{force of infection} acting on a susceptible individual $i$ at time step $t$.
-We can think of the force of infection as an individualized hazard function.
-We assume $\lambda_i$ is constant over each discrete interval $[t, t-1)$ and that each individual infection event is an exponentially-distributed event with rate parameter $\lambda_i(t)$.
+We model the shift of patients from susceptible to infected stochastically.
+Let $\lambda_i(t)$ denote the hazard acting on a susceptible individual $i$ at time step $t$.
+We assume $\lambda_i$ is constant over each discrete interval $[t-1, t)$ and that each individual infection event is an exponentially-distributed event with rate parameter $\lambda_i(t)$.
 Over small enough time steps, this is a reasonable assumption (\cite{king2017simulation}).
 Then,

-This formulation results in binomial sampling of cases (i.e. a binomial chain model).
-Each individual's trajectory $\mathbf{X}^{(i)} = \{ X^{(i)}_1, \ldots, X^{(i)}_T \}$ is a stochastic process, namely, a discrete-time, non-homogeneous Markov Chain.
+This formulation results in binomial sampling of cases.
+Each individual's trajectory $\mathbf{X}^{(i)} = \{ X^{(i)}_1, \ldots, X^{(i)}_T \}$ is a stochastic process: a discrete-time, non-homogeneous Markov Chain.
+We can think of $\lambda_i(t)$ as the \textit{force of infection} acting on patient $i$ at time $t.$